Convergence of Nekrasov instanton sum with adjoint matter: Introduction and main result

 The advantage of having an absolutely convergent sum is that it allows any reorganization of terms in~\eqref{Zinst-Young-all}.
 This reordering freedom was used implicitly in works that consider limits where instanton partition functions simplify, such as Higgsing limits where it reduces to instanton--vortex partition functions, as they often involving resumming subsets of terms that are not organized simply by their number of boxes.

 \paragraph{Convergence techniques.}

 The present work relies on bounding each term in the sum over partitions.
-This follows and refines the approach in~\cite{1401.6104,1608.02566} which showed convergence for $b^2=-1$ for pure $\Nsusy=2$ super-Yang--Mills theory, and \cite{2212.06741} where it was shown that $\Zinst$ has a positive radius of convergence for $\Nsusy=2^*$ (excluding the case $b^2\geq 0$) and for $N_f=2N$ SQCD (for $b^2=-1$), and infinite radius of convergence in related asymptotically-free theories.
+This follows and refines the approach in~\cite{1403.1235}\footnote{I thank Fabrizio Del Monte for useful discussions.} which showed convergence for $b^2=-1$ for pure $\Nsusy=2$ super-Yang--Mills theory (see also~\cite{1608.02566} in 5d), and \cite{2212.06741} where it was shown that $\Zinst$ has a positive radius of convergence for $\Nsusy=2^*$ (excluding the case $b^2\geq 0$) and for $N_f=2N$ SQCD (for $b^2=-1$), and infinite radius of convergence in related asymptotically-free theories.
 The relevant combinatorial tools to improve the radius and extend the range of~$b^2$ are rather different for the two theories; the refined analysis of SQCD is thus postponed.
 For the $\Nsusy=2^*$ theory in the regime $b^2\in\CC\setminus[0,+\infty)$, \cite{2212.06741}~gave \bel{Arnaudo-Rabs} \Rabs \geq \Bigl(1 + \frac{|m|}{\min_{1\leq I\neq J\leq N} \dist(a_I-a_J,\eps_1\ZZ+\eps_2\ZZ)}\Bigr)^{-2(N-1)} , \ee by bounding most factors in~$Z_{\vec{Y}}$ uniformly.
-Theorem~\ref{thm:2star} improves this to the \emph{optimal} convergence radius $\Rabs=1$ by observing that only a small number of factors can be as large as the bound used to derive~\eqref{Arnaudo-Rabs}, and the remaining factors tend to~$1$ at a controlled rate.
+Theorem~\ref{thm:2star} improves this to the \emph{optimal} convergence radius \be \Rabs=1 \ee by observing that only a small number of factors can be as large as the bound used to derive~\eqref{Arnaudo-Rabs}, and the remaining factors tend to~$1$ at a controlled rate.
 Roughly speaking, ``box contents'' tend to infinity at a rate~$|\vec{Y}|^{1/2}$, the corresponding factors are $1+O(|\vec{Y}|^{-1/2})=\exp(O(|\vec{Y}|^{-1/2}))$, so that their product is $\exp(O(|\vec{Y}|^{1/2}))$, which is not large enough to affect the convergence radius.
 The technique appears to extend straightforwardly to the 5d setting.

 The convergence of instanton partition functions (equivalently conformal blocks) and their 5d $\Nsusy=1$ analogues, has been explored in several other ways. \begin{itemize} \item Bounding the contour integral representation of 5d $k$-instanton partition functions yields a positive radius of convergence~\cite{1709.05232} analogous to~\eqref{Arnaudo-Rabs} for a range of parameters.
 The technique encounters obstructions for 4d partition functions due to infinite integration contours.
 To translate the improvements we make here in terms of the contour integral, one would have to track how integration variables ``spread out'' away from each other, in analogy to how the box content grows to infinity.